 In mid-February 1863, most of Confederate Lieutenant General James Longstreet’s corps was moved south by rail.
-Confederate President Jefferson Davis made three purposes clear to General Longstreet — 1) Longstreet was to keep himself able to cover Richmond in case the Union landed troops at Fort Monroe and moved up the James-York Peninsula again.
+Confederate President Jefferson Davis made three clear purposes to General Longstreet: 1) Longstreet was to keep himself able to cover Richmond in case the Union landed troops at Fort Monroe and moved up the James-York Peninsula again.
 2) Be able to move back to Fredericksburg if Major General Joseph Hooker moved.
 3) Push the Union troops back to their bases, capture any of those ports if possible, gather all the provisions and volunteers possible in the area, which had been under Union occupation for almost a year.
 Longstreet had to be careful not to get drawn into pointlessly bloody battles in this little campaign.
 This may be why General Robert E. Lee chose Longstreet over Stonewall Jackson, who had more experience in independent operations.
 Longstreet’s Tidewater Operations battles were inconclusive and resulted in total estimated casualties of 1,160 for the entire siege.

 Also See: